Skip to content

 check_timeout: 1s

-# Remote endpoints - allow for network latency
+# Network endpoints (e.g. another machine on the LAN) - allow for network latency

 check_timeout: 5s